xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 </pre>
 </div>

+The first number of the output is representing the number of entries with just one packet (or more than one packet in the "neq" case).
 Let's check a couple of routers using sampling-interval of 1:2048

 | Router with 1:2048 | eq 1 | neq 1 | Ratio (%) |